jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Horse.md

 RacialMods:
 Languages:
 SQ: docile
+SpecialAbilities:
+  Docile (Ex): >
-SpecialAbilities: Docile (Ex) Unless specifically trained for combat (see the Handle Animal skill on page 97 of the Pathfinder RPG Core Rulebook), a horse's hooves are treated as secondary attacks.
+    Unless specifically trained for combat (see the Handle Animal skill on page 97 of the Pathfinder RPG Core Rulebook), a horse's hooves are treated as secondary attacks.
 Horses stand 5 to 6 feet tall at the shoulder and weigh between 1,000 and 1,500 pounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: